ottwell/Timelogger/README.md

 3. Displaying projects ordered by deadline date.

 ##### API Description
-Api layer includes partial support of ODATA queries.
-Add and Patch are supported in relevant controllers, GET requests can include the following query action:
+Api layer includes support of ODATA queries.
+Add and Patch are supported in relevant controllers, GET requests can include the following query actions:
 - Select
 - Expand
 - Filter